Our Customers are very important to US!

 Each Equine has its own needs

-- We strive to provide professional trimming and/or shoeing services custom tailored to your individual horse
+- We strive to provide trimming and/or shoeing services custom tailored to your individual horse

-- We have studied most of the popular procedures for scientific merit.
+- We have studied most of the popular procedures of restoration of proper balance for scientific merit.

 - We do not subscribe to a particular "brand" of shoeing or trimming methodology.